-Table 1: Short-Term Recommendations Summary Description Category Encourage continued community partnerships with the Department of Housing and Community Affairs and Montgomery Housing Partnership.
-Land Use mplement short-term improvements on the Stoneymill Square property by organizing existing uses to clarify vehicular and pedestrian irculation, and identifying potential areas for future publicly accessible open space.
-Land Use mplement school speed zone on Veirs Mill Road between Valleywood Drive and Norris Drive.
-Transportation Prior to commencing construction of Montrose Parkway East, modify the project to include sidewalks, crosswalks and bikeways.
-Transportation mprove pedestrian infrastructure for the length of Veirs Mill Road and on residential streets that provides a connection between existing and proposed transit and to schools, parks and community facilities.
-Transportation Rebuild the pedestrian and bicycle bridge over Joseph's Branch Creek between Valleywood Drive and Moline Road.
-Transportation Develop an interim continuous bicycle network along Veirs Mill Road and parallel streets to provide a connection between existing transit and community uses.
-Transportation mprove access to and quality of existing bus stops.
-Transportation Expand the Veirs Mill Road and Randolph Road Bicycle and Pedestrian Priority Area boundary to include the area between Robindale Drive and the eastern plan boundary.
-Transportation Retrofit existing signalized intersections to improve safety.
-Transportation liminate the proposed interchange at Veirs Mill Road and Randolph Road from the Master Plan of Highways and Transitways.
-Transportation Support the alignment and implementation of the short-term alternative for the Veirs Mill Road (MD 586) bus rapid transit.
-Transportation Evaluate proposed BRT station locations to prioritize those that have proximity to higher density land uses, have potential for near-term redevelopment and provide improved access to community facilities.
-Transportation mprove the Matthew Henson Trail crossing by installing a full traffic signal, providing a direct crosswalk connection and introducing additional lighting.
-Parks / Transportation Improve the visual presence of and connectivity to community destinations.
+Table 1: Short-Term Recommendations Summary Description Category 1 Encourage continued community partnerships with the Department of Housing and Community Affairs and Montgomery Housing Partnership.
+Land Use 2 Implement short-term improvements on the Stoneymill Square property by organizing existing uses to clarify vehicular and pedestrian circulation, and identifying potential areas where interim open space could be established to guide the ultimate open space configuration.
+Land Use 3 Implement school speed zone on Veirs Mill Road between Galt Avenue and Connecticut Avenue.
+Transportation 4 Prior to commencing construction of Montrose Parkway East, modify the project to include sidewalks, crosswalks and bikeways on Veirs Mill Road.
+Transportation 5 Improve pedestrian infrastructure for the length of Veirs Mill Road and on residential streets that provide a connection between existing and proposed transit and to schools, parks and community facilities.
+Transportation 6 Rebuild the pedestrian and bicycle bridge over Joseph's Branch Creek between Valleywood Drive and Moline Road.
+Transportation 7 Develop an interim continuous bicycle network along Veirs Mill Road and parallel streets to provide a connection between existing transit and community uses.
+Transportation 8 Improve access to and quality of existing bus stops.
+Transportation 9 Expand the Veirs Mill Road and Randolph Road Bicycle and Pedestrian Priority Area boundary to include the area between Robindale Drive and the eastern plan boundary.
+Transportation 10 Consider the elimination of the proposed interchange at Veirs Mill and Randolph Road from the Master Plan of Highways and Transitways .
+If such an interchange is constructed, it must be constructed in such a way that would not inhibit pedestrian, bicycle and transit accessibility.
+In addition it should minimize disruption to local businesses and homes.
+Transportation 11 Support the alignment and implementation of the short-term alternative for the Veirs Mill Road (MD 586) bus rapid transit.
+Transportation 12 Evaluate proposed BRT station locations to prioritize those that have proximity to higher density land uses, have potential for near-term redevelopment and provide improved access to community facilities.
+Transportation 13 Explore opportunities to improve compliance with the existing bus- and right-turn only lanes, including strategies such as enhanced or illuminated signage, striping, colored pavement demarcating bus lanes, pavement material and automated speed enforcement.
+Transportation 14 Introduce additional protected crossings that eliminate conflicts and have high rates of compliance.
+Transportation 15 Improve the Matthew Henson Trail crossing by providing a protected crossing that eliminates conflicts and has a high rate of compliance, a direct crosswalk connection and additional pedestrian-scale lighting.
+Parks / Transportation 16 Improve the visual presence of and connectivity to community destinations.
 Civic